Sensor Attack Detection Method for Encrypted State Observers: Attack Detection over

 Theorem~\ref{thm:obsverQuant} establishes that the violation of \eqref{eq:criterion} indicates the presence of a sensor attack.
 Conversely, the satisfaction of \eqref{eq:criterion} does not guarantee the absence of an attack.
 Nonetheless, it ensures that the effect of any existing attack on the state estimate remains sufficiently small, so that the state $x(t)$ can be recovered in the sense of \eqref{eq:criterion2} with a bounded error.
 Choosing the scale factors $\sfs_1$ and $\sfs_2$ sufficiently small serves to reduce the precision losses caused by the rounding operations in \eqref{eq:GHbar} and \eqref{eq:IniInbar}.
-Moreover, the condition \eqref{eq:qbound} ensures that the modulus $q$ is large enough to prevent overflow, i.e., loss of higher bits of $\bar{z}_i(t)$ under the modulo operation for all $i\in\calI$.
+Moreover, the condition \eqref{eq:qbound} ensures that the modulus $q$ is large enough to prevent overflow, i.e., loss of higher bits of $\bar{z}(t)$ due to the modulo operation, when attack-free.